Are the Right Precautions Being Taken When it Comes to Self-Driving Cars?

 Others have expressed concerns about the dangers of an unregulated industry.
 When businesses begin to proliferate, some will almost certainly cut corners, which could lead to more dangerous roads as part of an overall quest for safety.
 Given the danger that hacking and malware pose to regular computer systems and even entire cities, many have raised serious worries about the safety of self-driving cars’ internal systems.
 If they are hacked, autonomous vehicles could essentially become large killing machines.
 While it seems like a far-fetched idea out of science fiction, network security is critical to any successful large-scale deployment of these vehicles.
 The level of remote control available for these vehicles may raise concerns about the threat of malware but also about a loss of privacy and government surveillance.
 Few regulations hinder what can be done with autonomous vehicles today, so their effect on confidentiality remains a gray zone.

-Less dramatically, software and hardware malfunctions could interfere with a vehicle’s ability to drive, leading to an Uber accident Las Vegas and significant damages if a self-driving car freezes up or loses control.
+Less dramatically, software and hardware malfunctions could interfere with a vehicle’s ability to drive, leading to an Uber accident in Las Vegas and significant damages if a self-driving car freezes up or loses control.
 We all have seen even high-end computer systems break down and crash.
 Will an actual crash result if that happens to self-driving cars’ systems?
+To better understand how you could be compensated for such an event, check out damages and compensation you may be entitled to.

 Weather, Radiation and Other Unknowns